ATP - arbejdsmarkedets tillægspension in Denmark

 Approximately 3 months before you reach retirement age, you will receive an information letter from ATP.
 The letter states how much you will be paid and if the amount is to be paid monthly or as a lump sum.
 It is therefore important to ensure that ATP has your address and that you inform them of your new address if you move.
 ATP does not get automatic notification of your new address if you move.

 You can choose to receive payment from ATP Livslang Pension from the time you reach retirement age.
-You can also choose to defer payment until you are 75 years old.
+You can also choose to defer payment until 10 years after your retirement age.
 The longer you wait to receive your pension, the higher the pension will be.
 The amount of ATP you receive as a pensioner depends on how much you have paid in contributions over the years.

 Extra charge for payment to a Swedish bank